duccini/algocasts/README.md

-# Practice Course "The Coding Interview Bootcamp Algorithms + Data Structures"
+# Practice of the Course "The Coding Interview Bootcamp Algorithms + Data Structures"